Quoteme/story/readme.md

 	- easy to reuse code

 # How to
-- To run the game, start a webserver inside the directory you downloaded all the of this repository into.
-Then just navigate to the address this webserver hostst the site on.
+- To run the game, start a web-server inside the directory you downloaded all the of this repository into.
+Then just navigate to the address this web-server hostst the site on.
 - Visit [https://quoteme.github.io/story/](https://quoteme.github.io/story/)